pqchecker/pqchecker/README.md

 + Number of required digits.
 + List of forbidden characters.

-Also allows reading and modifying the passwords quality parameters, programmatically.
+The password quality settings are stored in a text file who may be modified by a system administrator.
+But pqChecker allows reading and modifying these settings, programmatically.
+It allows, also, broadcasting the modified passwords, in real time, to another systems who use it (database system, mails server..).

 ##### Two independent modules

-###### 1. Checking passwords module
+###### 1. Checking passwords module: pqchecker.so
-Native shared library for POSIX compliant system.
+Native shared library for POSIX compliant systems.
 Checks modified passwords, before storing them into directory.

-###### 2. Communicate with JMS compliant apps
+###### 2. Communicating with JMS compliant server: pqmessenger.jar
-Java daemon.
-Used to manage data of the passwords quality parameters: reading and modifying.
+Cross platform Java daemon:
++ Allows reading and modifying passwords quality settings programmatically.
++ Allows broadcasting the modified passwords in real time.

 ![alt tag](http://www.meddeb.net/pqchecker/res/pqchecker-overview.png)

-For more details visit http://www.meddeb.net/pqchecker
+For further details visit http://www.meddeb.net/pqchecker